Skip to main content

 The overall objective is to push the boundaries of SDM to probe electric polarization and electrodynamics properties of molecular liquids under confinement, with focus on water, electrolytic solutions and biologically relevant molecules, by implementing novel experimental and theoretical approaches.
 In particular, we will engineer 2D liquid cells made of van der Waals crystals by exploiting the most advanced 2D-materials technology, and we will directly probe the molecular liquids confined inside using the SDM scanning probe.

-A new lab space dedicated to this project has been set up, where the newly developed setups have been installed.
-One setup was implemented and fully tested in this period, and it is now operational.
-It has been designed for the study of electric polarization and electrodynamic properties of nanoconfined water solutions.
-A second setup for the study of confined biomolecules, which includes more technical advances, has been assembled and final tests are currently being carried out.
-It is expected to be completed in the upcoming months, with some delay caused by the pandemic.
+A new lab space dedicated to this project has been set up, where the two newly developed setups have been installed.
+They have been designed for the study of electric polarization and electrodynamic properties of nanoconfined liquids.
+Their construction has been completed and they are now fully operational, as planned.

-First 2D liquid cells made of various 2D crystals were successfully fabricated by the team.
-Two different designs have been implemented by transferring and stacking 2D crystals and using microfabrication techniques: in the first one, water is trapped in 2D nanoenclosures, while in the second one it fills into 2D nanochannels with controlled thickness.
-The team has succesfully carried dielectric microscopy experiments of these devices and dissemination of the results is in progress.
+2D liquid cells made of various 2D crystals were successfully fabricated by the team, by transferring and stacking 2D crystals and using microfabrication techniques.
+The team has successfully carried out dielectric microscopy experiments of these devices, reaching the first critical objectives of the action and dissemination of the results is in progress.
 More devices are being fabricated and new results are expected to be obtained in the months to come.

-The PI disseminated results related to this action in several peer-review publications and invited talks at international workshops/conferences and on social media.
+The team disseminated results related to this action in several peer-review publications and invited talks at national/international workshops/conferences and on social media.

-The first setup that we have developed in these first years of the project has already provided experimental data that are much needed to understand water polarization/electrodynamic properties and water-mediated interactions.
-Work is in progress to interpret our results and we expect to be able to provide better theoretical models by the end of the project.
-Despite the advances in atomistic simulations, theorists struggle to predict them.
-Our experimental data are being key to benchmark their models.
+First results already obtained by the group provided experimental data that were much needed to understand water polarization/electrodynamic properties and water-mediated interactions.
+This is because despite the advances in atomistic simulations, theorists struggle to predict these properties.
+The experimental data produced by this action will be key to benchmark their models and theories.
 In turn, they will help our understanding of the physics of nanoconfined molecular liquids, which is important for developing novel devices for electrochemistry, energy storage and analytical applications.

 continuous-report-figure.jpg